 What Medicines Are and What They Do

-But what was in the medicine?
+You've taken medicine before.
 How did it work to make you better?
-And how did the doctor know to give you that medicine instead of one of thousands of others?
+And how did the doctor know to give you the right medicine for your sickness?

 A Rainbow of Medicine